ArtisanMobile/devdocs/_posts/2013-10-22-getting-started.md

 Power Hooks are key-value pairs or code blocks with key-value arguments that are passed into your application code by Artisan when your app starts, allowing for settings, text, and logic to be modified on the fly for all user devices without revisioning or updating your application.

-All hooks are created using ARPowerHookManager are registered with ArtisanTools.com automatically when you connect your device to Artisan for the first time.
-The registration process will detect all registered hook keys, and will display all of the hook variables and code blocks for this app in ArtisanTools.com where they can be edited.
+All hooks are created using ARPowerHookManager are automatically registered with the Artisan platform when you connect your device to for the first time.
+The registration process will detect all registered hook keys, and will display all of the hook variables and code blocks for this app in Artisan where they can be edited.
 Values set on hooks on the web will automatically be downloaded by all devices upon app startup, allowing for their usage throughout your system code.

 ###Power Hook Variables

 Register a single-value Power Hook for use with Artisan.

-Use the method registerHookWithId:friendlyName:defaultValue: to declare the existence of a Power Hook you would like to pass in from Artisan.
+Use the method **registerHookWithId:friendlyName:defaultValue:** to declare the existence of a Power Hook you would like to pass in from Artisan.

 {% highlight objective-c %}
 [ARPowerHookManager registerHookWithId:@"slogan" friendlyName:@"Slogan" defaultValue:@"It's So Good!"];